vladfedoriuk/cobra-frontend/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

-A nice [tutorial](https://blog.jarrodwatts.com/nextjs-eslint-prettier-husky) on VSCODE configuration
+- A nice [tutorial](https://blog.jarrodwatts.com/nextjs-eslint-prettier-husky) on VSCODE configuration
+- How to use [cookies](https://maxschmitt.me/posts/next-js-cookies/) in Next.js